 Guided Bison Tours on Catalina Island

 Where can you see bison on the island?
-The general population of bison is between 200-400.
-When the population grows beyond that, extra bison are culled.
-One of the tours, the Buffalo Safari Tour, (although the bison are not technically buffalo) takes tourists eastward from the Two Harbors town to the rugged interiors of the island, near the canyons and coastline.
+The general population of bison is approximately 150.
+When the population grows beyond the 150 to 200, extra bison are culled.
+One of the tours, the Jeep Eco Tour is two to three hours in length and starts from the Catalina Island Conservancy House.
+The tour takes tourists through the rugged interiors of the island, near the canyons and coastline.
 Some of these tours also stop by other sections of the town in order to catch a glimpse at birds.
 Tours are very affordable for the great wildlife adventure you will have.

-However, do not conclude that bison tours are the only way to see bison in the wild.
+Do not conclude that bison tours are the only way to see bison in the wild.
 What occasionally happens is that old bulls are challenged by young bulls in the wild, leading to a confrontation.
 One of the parties leaves the herd and roams independently, usually around the hills.
-Gates are set up to keep wild animals away from town (a bison stealing your meal would be distracting to say the least) but every once in a while tourists are surprised to see buffalo roaming the beaches or even a golf course.
+Gates are set up to keep wild animals away from town (a bison stealing your meal would be distracting to say the least).
+But, every once in a while tourists are surprised to see bison roaming the beaches or even a golf course.
 You can imagine how delighted kids are to see an escaped (but harmless) bison being chased by officials.

-The best place to see bison are not necessarily on bison tours but on wilderness tours of the interior of the island.
+As you can see, the best places to see Catalina Island bison are not necessarily on bison tours but on wilderness tours of the interior of the island.
 These are called mini-safaris, because of the rugged terrain and the wildlife roaming around the area.
-Come see these beautiful animals where they belong—in the wild!
+It’s no wonder that TripAdvisor ratings for Journey Catalina are nearly all five stars.
+Come see the island and these beautiful animals where they belong—in the wild!